-Fireflies: J.M.
+Fireflies: They're out.
+J.M.
 Barrie wrote: "when the first baby laughed for the first time, its laugh broke into a thousand pieces, and they all went skipping about, and that was the beginning of fairies."
-I feel like you could say the same of fireflies.
-They've been out for a few weeks now, but they're really starting to be plentiful now.
 We sit and watch them almost every night in our backyard.
 What better way to celebrate the summer?

 Ramp flowers: Ramps are sought out earlier in the spring for their edible leaves and roots.
 But later in June, they send up flower stalks topped with a puffball of white flowers.
 If you can find a big patch, it's a very impressive sight.
 We've seen a lot at Scott's Run and Carderock...keep an eye out and let us know if you see some.